marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 ```

 The CRC is being removed by subtracting the trailing 4 bytes from the total
-lenght of the frame.
+length of the frame.
 Removing the *-4* easily does the trick as shown by the
 following trace (payload in now coming from /dev/zero):

 ```